amitakamat/Amita-Kamat-CMPE-202/README.md

 2. Output UML Diagram Name (Optional):
 The user can provide the name of output UML diagram.
 If the name of output diagram is not mentioned, a default name would be given to the output diagram.

+Required Tools:

+1. Graphviz:
+Installation of Graphviz is required to generate the diagrams using PlantUML.